Mahdi171/Mahdi171.github.io/_pages/cv.md

 ======
 - **Unlinkable Policy-Compliant Signatures**: Prototyping the PCS and several implementations for ul-PCS schemes.
 [Link](https://github.com/Mahdi171/Unlinkable_PCS)

-- **Groth-Sahai Proofs**: An efficient implementation for the seminal work of Jens Groth and Amit Sahai proof system.
+- **Groth-Sahai Proofs**: An efficient implementation for the seminal work of Jens Groth and Amit Sahai.
 [Link](https://github.com/Mahdi171/Groth-Sahai)

 - **Nirvana Payment Python**: A distributed implementation of an anonymous and reusable payment guarantee system.
 [Link](https://github.com/Mahdi171/CD-ABACE)